 We haven't run into any major problems with our core applications as we've kept them updated with support updates throughout the month.
 If you're having issues with your apps on iOS 12.2, make sure you download the latest versions.

 Bluetooth and GPS are working normally.
 We've successfully connected our iPhone X to several Bluetooth devices including headphones and speakers.
 No problems there.

-As of right now, we recommend iOS 12.1.4 to most iPhone X users.
-If you're feeling leery and want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.1.4 today.
+We recommend iOS 12.2 for most iPhone X users.
+If you're feeling leery and want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.2 today.

 Lutron Caséta Smart Fan Control Review: Turn Any Ceiling Fan Into A Smart Fan